lambdaclass/concrete/ROADMAP.md

 10. Add negative examples for every `ProvableV1` and `PredictableV1` exclusion.
 11. Update `CLAIMS_TODAY.md`, README, showcase docs, and release bundles to use the frozen subset names consistently.
+12. Close the unprofiled-float proof hole before any float proof claim: float-typed params/returns/locals/literals/ops are excluded from ProofCore extraction unless an explicit float profile is active.
+Audit output must say `float semantics: unprofiled` and `proof eligibility: excluded` rather than reporting a float operation as extracted through integer `PBinOp.add`.
+13. Define `ProvableFloatV1` as a separate, narrow proof profile:
+    IEEE-754 binary32/binary64, round-to-nearest-even, no fast-math, no
+    reassociation, no implicit FMA contraction, no ambient rounding-mode mutation, and explicit NaN/infinity/subnormal/signed-zero policy.
+14. Add ProofCore support for profiled floats only after item 12 is closed:
+    `PVal.float32/64`, float `PBinOp` cases carrying width and rounding (`fadd`/`fsub`/`fmul`/`fdiv`/`feq`/`flt`/`fle`), interpreter agreement,
+    and backend/audit checks that prove/report `fast_math: forbidden`.
+15. Classify the first float semantics layer honestly.
+Until Concrete imports or proves a checked IEEE-754 semantics library, primitive float operations are `float_semantics_trusted`; proofs over profiled float code are refinements to an explicit bit-level IEEE spec under that named trusted primitive layer, not `proved_by_lean` from first principles.
+16. Add one small `ProvableFloatV1` flagship only after the profile exists: a fixed-order `f32`/`f64` kernel such as clamp/normalize, tiny FIR/IIR, PID, or dot product.
+Prove exact IEEE behavior first; real-valued epsilon-bound refinement is a later layer.

 ## Phase 7: Runtime Safety Obligations